Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Ganga Aarti in Rishikesh

-Both ghats offer the same core ritual, with different moods.
+Both ghats run the same core ritual, with different moods.

 01